holdencasey7/crc-busy-webscraper/README.md

 A helper class to determine if the current time is a scheduled close as indicated on the GaTech posted hours.

+### rundaily.py

+A helper class to determine if datacollection.py is running, and if it is not, start it.
+Used as a CRON job on Raspberry Pi.

 ### analysis.py

 The graphing portion.
 Uses matplotlib.
 Contains various methods that produce different graphs representing the collected data.